franziskawich/four-card-feature-section/README.md

 Oddly enough, I had a bit of trouble with the small coloured borders at the top of the four cards.
 At first I thought I could use a `box-shadow`, but then a simple `border-top` was the solution.

 All in all, I was pleased that I didn't run into many problems with this challenge.
-I hope it means that doing these challenges and other courses is starting to pay off and I can finally improving my skills noticlebly.
+I hope it means that doing these challenges and other courses is starting to pay off and I can finally improve my skills noticlebly.

 ### Continued development